kafidas/just-text/pdf-text-processing/README.md

-This Python script is designed to process PDF files from et.gr of Greek Laws (FEK A) in a folder, extracting text (and optionally images), and saving the results in specified output folders. <br>
+This Python script is designed to process multiple PDF files from et.gr of Greek Laws (FEK A) stored in a folder, extracting text (and optionally images), and saving the results in specified output folders. <br>
 It is tested only for Laws published in Issues A (thus far!)
 <br>
 <hr>